eservice-electronic-payments/Mobile_SDK_Android_UAT/readme.md

+## Pre-condition

+Please note that the call from the Merchant Server to the IPG Gateway API for obtaining an IPG Gateway “Session Token” has been updated.
+(This update is due to additional data fields mandated by 3DS-Version 2 compliance).
+It is a prerequisite that the Session Token passed to the Mobile SDK is obtained from that updated Get Session Token API endpoint.

 ## Installation
 1. Clone this project or download zip file with source code, by clicking green button in top right corner: